AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Text/README.md

 <p class="text-capitalize">CapiTaliZed text.</p>
 ```
 Note how `.text-capitalize` only changes the first letter of each word, leaving the case of any other letters unaffected.

+(And this code example can also be found in my accompanying [text-utilities-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Utilities/Text/text-utilities-examples-2.html) file.)

 ## Font size